danpla/dpscreenocr/doc/manual.md

 dpScreenOCR does not use the "osd" (automatic script and orientation detection) and "equ" (math and equation detection) packages.

-#### TAR.XZ archive

-To install languages for the TAR.XZ version of dpScreenOCR, use the built-in language manager.
-See the "[Language manager][]" section for details.

 ### Windows